LightJason/lightjason.github.io/content/tutorials/tutorial-efficient-beliefbase.md

 ![Beliefbase](/images/ondemandbeliefbase.svg#centering)

-For some practical explanation.
-Think about agents:
+For some practical explanation, think about agents as:

 > Agents are _individual and self-organized_ items,
 > which perceives their environment autonomous.

-We build this structure with _on-demand beliefbases_ into LightJasn AgentSpeak(L++), so you can get access to a belief which will be create if you access it and after usage the literal object will be removed.
-So this is a very efficent way for perceiving.
-We recommand the following workflow:
+We built this structure with _on-demand beliefbases_ into LightJason/AgentSpeak(L++), so you get access to a belief which will be created if you access it and after usage the literal object will be removed.
+This is a very efficient way for perceiving.
+We recommend the following workflow:

-1. build a on-demand beliefbase for all dynamic access and changable information e.g. environment other agents
+1. build an on-demand beliefbase for all dynamic access and changeable information e.g. environment, other agents
-2. create a plan which will run in a continuous, so the plan will run in each cycle
+2. create a plan which will run continuously, i.e. the plan runs in each cycle
-3. within this plan you get access to the belief
+3. within this plan access the belief
-4. if the belief can be unified within the plan condition get the information out of the belief and put it - if is needed - into a persistency beliefbase
+4. if the belief can be unified within the plan condition, get the information out of the belief and put it -- if needed -- into a persistent beliefbase

 #### Agent with on-demand beliefbase

 Java agent class with inner on-demand beliefbase class.
-The inner class can get access on all properties within the agent class.
+The inner class can get access to all properties within the agent class.
 The environment class contains attributes to generate data as literals for each agent.
 The on-demand beliefbase is only a wrapper for the environment literals.

 ```java
 public final class MyAgent extends IBaseAgent<MyAgent>